Meph1sto666/hampter/README.md

 	"cf_clearance_token",
 	"bearer_auth_token",
-	"refresh_token", // obligatory to request a new bearer token every 30 minutes "x_app_version", // not needed for msot requests yet essential for text generation "api_key" // only needed for refreshing the auth token )
+	"refresh_token", // obligatory to request a new bearer token every 30 minutes "x_app_version", // not needed for most requests yet essential for text generation "api_key" // only needed for refreshing the auth token )
 ```